 Time for your child to get rid of the pacifier?
 Here are expert tips for making it a smoother transition.

 The day you decide to wean your baby from the pacifier might be your first bout of separation anxiety.
 Whether you go cold turkey or take a gradual approach, the pacifier should go sooner rather than later, says pediatrician Jason Sherman, DO.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But babies and toddlers should not use a pacifier all day when they’re running around the house and when they should be developing language skills.
-Kids typically begin to talk at age 1, Dr. Lonzer says, adding that there’s a chance the pacifier could also slow language development.
+Babies and young toddlers use pacifiers to help themselves sleep or to comfort themselves after having a fit as a way to deal with frustration.
+However, your young toddler shouldn’t use a pacifier all day when they’re running around the house and when they should be developing language skills.
+Kids typically begin to talk at age 1 and there’s a chance the pacifier could also slow language development.

 Most kids stop using pacifiers on their own between ages 2 and 4, but others need help breaking the habit.
 Send your child to bed with his or her favorite blanket or teddy bear instead of a pacifier.
 Snuggling up with those special items offers them security and comfort throughout the night.

 Dr. Sherman suggests rocking your child to sleep as a second method.
 The age-old technique of rocking your baby is another great way to eventually get rid of the pacifier.
 According to the National Sleep Foundation, the rocking motion works as a natural sleep aid because it reminds your child of being inside the womb.

 Finally, when your child is happy and at home, try removing the pacifier.
 This gradual approach may help instead of quitting cold turkey.
 Start limiting pacifier use only for mornings or evenings, and then eventually taking it away completely.